OpenBagTwo/chappeau/README.md

 [CraisinLord](https://www.youtube.com/channel/UC30GyQ6HFJuZRJdFMiy8N-A)
 and demoed in [this video](https://www.youtube.com/watch?v=dtcZhtZ0PqI).

+The data pack structure takes cues from [VanillaTweaks]((https://vanillatweaks.net/picker/datapacks/)), specifically the "Silence Mobs" packs.

 Many thanks to the creators of
 [this `/give` command generator](https://www.mapmaking.fr/give1.16/) as I was trying to suss out the correct syntax.

-Some other tutorials that were instrumental in the development of this datapack:
+Some other tutorials and resources that were instrumental in the development of this datapack:
   - [How To Make CUSTOM HATS in Minecraft!
 Pt.1 - YouTube](https://www.youtube.com/watch?v=YBZbQGNxf18)
   - [Bake Multiple Materials to One Texture Map (Blender Tutorial) - YouTube](https://www.youtube.com/watch?v=wG6ON8wZYLc)
   - [How to bake textures in Blender - Artisticrender.com](https://artisticrender.com/how-to-bake-textures-in-blender/) --
     an honest-to-God _written guide!_
+  - [This Minecraft Bug Report](https://bugs.mojang.com/browse/MC-141876) for explaining to me why my commands were deleting the first potion in the brewing stand ("works as intended" lol)
+  - [This thread on minecraftforum.net](https://www.minecraftforum.net/forums/minecraft-java-edition/redstone-discussion-and/commands-command-blocks-and/2982699-how-to-execute-if-chest-has-a-item-in-it) for providing me with a workaround to the above not-a-bug.

 ## License

-This resourcepack and its contents--including model assets and textures--are licensed by me under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
-If you require a more permissive license, I recommend making your own pack and assets using the templates, programs and tutorials linked above.
+This resourcepack, datapack and their respecitve contents--including model assets and textures--are licensed by me under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+If you require a more permissive license, I recommend making your own pack and assets using the source material, templates, programs and tutorials linked above.